-Latin America For Less website visitor, Cindy Courtney, got in touch to share her memories of living in Peru, and to offer her version of a Peruvian favorite: Aji de Gallina, a traditional dish of creamy shredded chicken.
+The top-ranked restaurants in Lima receive most of the notoriety, but how most Peruvians experience their country’s excellent cuisine is from a seat at their kitchen table.
+Lucky for us, Cindy Courtney got in touch to share her memories of living in Peru, and to offer her mother-in-law’s version of a Peruvian favorite: an aji de gallina recipe, a traditional dish of creamy shredded chicken.

 Aji de Gallina Recipe

-- 1 3 – 4 lb chicken (if you can get a hen from your butcher that’s even better)
+- 1 chicken that’s 3-4 lbs (Cindy’s Advice: If you can get a hen from your butcher, that’s even better!)

-- 1/2 package galletas (you can substitute 1/2 package of saltines if you can’t find Spanish crackers) – more as needed
+- 1/2 package galletas (Cindy’s Advice: You can substitute 1/2 package of saltines if you can’t find Spanish crackers.)

 - 2 slices white bread

-- 3 fresh (not canned) aji amarillo, chopped seeds and all (you can substitute jalapenos if you can’t find Peruvian yellow peppers)
+- 3 fresh (not canned) aji amarillo, chopped seeds and all (Cindy’s Advice: You can substitute jalapeños if you can’t find Peruvian yellow peppers.)

 - 6 cloves garlic

 - 1/4 cup grated parmesan cheese

 - 1/2 cup finely chopped walnuts or pecans